Summer Intensive Program: Baroque

 This course is presented with the support of Victoria Baroque and Early Music Vancouver.

-This intensive training program is an exciting opportunity to immerse yourself in baroque performance on period instruments, and develop your technical and stylistic understanding and ensemble skills in a focused and friendly environment, led by leading early music specialists from the West Coast and beyond.
+This intensive training program is an exciting opportunity to immerse yourself in baroque performance on period instruments.
+Develop your technical and stylistic understanding, and your ensemble-playing skills in a focused and friendly environment, led by leading early music specialists from across Canada, from the United States, and from Europe.

 Programs Offered: